 Common Fate

 Elements moving in the same direction are perceived as a group.
-This principle is often used in animations or designs involving movement to create a sense of cohesion.
+This principle is often used in animations or designs involving movement to create a sense of correspondence.
 For example, the feeling of movement in the old Formula 1 logo.
+Here the “1” is formed in the negative space between the “F” and the movement lines in red.

 Past Experience